m-richards/m-richards.github.io/content/post/python_dep_management.md

 So this first piece focuses the context around introducing stricter dependency management, and outlining the cracks that appear when trying to come up with a solution that works on multiple platforms.*

-Recently, I've been looking into transitioning a project (in this case, some transport model dev) from a heavy development into a production like state.
+Recently, I've been looking into transitioning a project (in this case, a large transport model dev codebase) from a heavy development cycle into a production like state.
 The main goals of such a shift are to reduce inconsistencies between different developers, their local hardware and the deployed environment where official results are produced.
 It's also a reflection of the of the maturity of the project, a lot has changed over the course of two years of development.